Calculator

 Are the results legally or tax-binding?

-No. This calculator is for general information and initial guidance only.
+No. The result is for general information and initial guidance only.
 Actual payroll statements, tax rules and professional advice are what matter.